renaldo122/Mvc-CodeFirst/README.md

 SetUp Project:

 -This project is Mvc Code First

--Got to Web.config change the connectionStrings,start the application and the database will be automatically created.
+-Go to Web.config change the connectionStrings,start the application and the database will be automatically created.

 Specification: